UniversityOfSkovde/DSU-Packager/README.md

 5. You can now find the plugin in the top menu under `DSU -> Create New Package`

 ## Update To The Latest Version
 When you add this plugin (or a package created by this plugin) to a Unity project, the editor will pull the latest version published to GitHub.
-It will then lock onto that version even if you push new changes to the repository.
+It will then lock onto that version even if new changes are pushed to the repository.
 To release the lock and download the latest changes, go to the `Packages/manifest.json`-file and remove the entire `lock`-section.

 ```json
   ...